tyler-eon/bertjs/README.md

 ## Why

-I originally tried [rustyio/BERT-JS](https://github.com/rustyio/BERT-JS), and noticed an [update](https://github.com/mgechev/bert.js) of the project, but I had two main issues with both of them:
+I tried a couple different JS implementations of BERT encoders/decoders but found two (personal) issues with them:

 1. I did not like the way integers were being encoded and decoded.
 I'm not sure if the method in my own code is faster, but it's certainly more concise and